AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Timing variables for slew.
 This is two inverters in series, red is output of first inverter and blue is output of second inverter:
 ![image](https://user-images.githubusercontent.com/87559347/183231913-a9b3826b-5139-4bdc-b12b-3495b87cd8b9.png)

-Timing variables for delay.
+Timing variables for propragation delay.
 The red is input waveform and blue is output waveform of the buffer.
 The left side is rise delay and right side is fall delay.

 ![image](https://user-images.githubusercontent.com/87559347/183232515-fe3cef76-8a2f-475d-9a64-392fc2fda111.png)

+Negative propagation delay is unexpected.
+That means the output comes before the input so designer needs to choose correct threshold point to produce positive delay.
+Delay threshdol is susually 50% and slew rate threshold is 20%.